 Want to work with me?

-I’m available for Zoom naturopathy consults to help guide you, work out your triggers, and cheer you on while you make changes.
+I’m available naturopathy consultations at my clinic in Belgrave Heights or online to help guide you, work out your triggers, and cheer you on while you make changes.